Remodernised warfare

 Released: 2016

-One can argue that last gen consoles didn't properly begin their world wide dominance until COD4 released in 2007.
+One could argue that last gen didn't properly begin their worldwide dominance until COD4 released in 2007.
 Unlike the PS3's lacklustre launch lineup, and first year of bad exclusives, the X360 at least had a few huge multiplayer hits pre-COD4, with Call of Duty 2, at launch, Halo 3 and Gears of War.

 However, COD4 cemented a significant change for console players online.
 The COD series went from a fairly successful series to a multi-billion business and grew to become the best selling franchise of all time.

 From a singleplayer point of view, COD4's story and setting changed the shooter genre fundamentally too.
-It moved COD from the over-used World War 2 theme, to modern warfare and weaponry.
-This change of setting would become hugely popular for other competing franchises, even though titles like Battlefield 2 had done so. years prior to this.
-The difference here though. lay in the story telling, making the setting feel more dramatic and real world.
+It moved COD away the World War 2 theme, which was becoming stale at the time, to modern warfare and weaponry.
+This change would become hugely popular and influence many competing franchises.
+Even though titles like Battlefield 2 had become popular with modern warfare earlier, albeit only focusing on multiplayer.
+The difference though, lay in the story telling, making the setting feel more dramatic and real world.

-The fast paced and smooth 60fps framerate combined with incredibly good gunplay would put the COD series into a leading role.
-So many in fact, it still dominates the multiplayer scene and shooting genre heavily to this date.
-This generation has seen competing shooters like Battlefield and Halo moving over to 60fps on console too, further proving that framerate over graphics is the better and more popular option for people wanting fast and responsive gameplay in the competitive scene.
+The responsive and smooth 60fps framerate, combined with incredibly satisfying gunplay would put the COD franchise into a leading role.
+To this day, it still dominates the multiplayer scene and shooting genre heavily.
+This generation has seen competing shooters like Battlefield and Halo moving over to 60fps on console too, further proving that framerate over graphics is the better option for fast and responsive gameplay in a competitive scene.

-Here I am then, 10 years later, once again playing through COD4.
-This time in a remastered wrapping, Xbox 360 controller swapped out for a Xbox One since then.
-How does it hold up today, both in singleplayer and multiplayer?
+Here I am then 10 years later once again playing through COD4.
+This time in a remastered wrapping, Xbox 360 controller swapped out for an Xbox One, how does it hold up?
+Let's take a look!

 There's no doubt that the visuals have received an upgrade, perhaps mostly in the resolution rather than a huge graphical leap.
 While the 3D models have been redone nicely, especially the characters look much better, the sense of this game looking like something between this gen and the last is somewhat present.